chrislemke/ChatFred/README.md

 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
 - **Show notifications**: Shows all notifications provided by the workflow.
 For this, to work System notifications must be activated for Alfred.
 Default: `on`.
+- **Show ChatGPT is thinking message**: Shows the message: "💭 Stay tuned...
+ChatGPT is thinking" while OpenAI is processing your request.
+Default: `on`.

 ## Troubleshooting ⛑️
+### General 🙀
+When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
+Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/some-long-identifier/`).

+Also, make sure that you have some Python version installed.
+You can check this by running `python --version` in the terminal.
+If you don't have Python installed, you can download it as a [Homebrew package](https://brew.sh): `brew install python`.

+### Error messages 🚨
-After you received an error (🚨), you can ask ChatFred: `what does that even mean?` to get more information about it.
+If you have received an error, you can ask ChatFred: `what does that even mean?` to get more information about it.
 If this prompt is too long for you - find some alternatives in the [`custom_prompts.py`](https://github.com/chrislemke/ChatFred/blob/main/workflow/src/custom_prompts.py) file.

 You can also have a look at the `ChatFred_Error.log` file.
 It is placed in the workflow's data directory which you find here: `~/Library/Application Support/Alfred/Workflow Data/`.
-Every error will be logged there, together with some relevant information.
+Every error from OpenAI's API will be logged there, together with some relevant information.
 Maybe this helps to solve your problem.

+### Open an issue 🕵️
-If not, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) and add the needed information from the `ChatFred_Error.log` file.
+If nothing helped, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) and add the needed information from the `ChatFred_Error.log` file (if available) and from Alfred's debug log (don't forget to remove your API-key and any personal information from it).

-When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
-Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/something with ChatFred/`).

-## Safety best practices 🛡️
-Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
-Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).
+## Beta testing 🧪
+Want to try out the newest not yet released features?
+You can download the beta version [here](https://github.com/chrislemke/ChatFred/releases).
+Or checkout the [development branch](https://github.com/chrislemke/ChatFred/tree/develop) and build the workflow yourself.

 ## Contributing 🤝
 Please feel free to [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) if you have any questions or suggestions.
 Or participate in the [discussion](https://github.com/chrislemke/ChatFred/discussions).
 If you want to contribute, please read the [contribution guidelines](https://github.com/chrislemke/ChatFred/blob/main/CONTRIBUTING.md) for more information.

-## Beta testing 🧪
-Want to try out the newest not yet released features?
-You can download the beta version [here](https://github.com/chrislemke/ChatFred/releases).
-Or checkout the [development branch](https://github.com/chrislemke/ChatFred/tree/develop) and build the workflow yourself.

-## What's next? 🚧
-Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.
+## Safety best practices 🛡️
+Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
+Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).